 - 5 cups ice

 - Bring 5 cups of water to boil.

-- Meanwhile, place berries in a large bowl with sugar.
+- Meanwhile, place blackberries in a large bowl with granulated sugar.
 Crush into a thick jam like liquid.
-Sprinkle in tea or add tea bags.

 Head on over to So Fab Food for the Blackberry Infused Earl Grey Iced Tea recipe I created exclusively for them!